TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

              You can find instructions for a simple Redis installation bellow.
  - MongoDB/SQL - Required only if you chose to use the MongoDB/SQL Tyk pump with your Tyk OSS installation.
 Same goes with any
              [other pump](/analytics-and-reporting/other-data-stores/) you choose to use.

-Tyk Helm supports the Helm 3+ version.
+ - Helm - Tyk Helm supports the Helm 3+ version.

 ## Installation